 Goya, still under threat from the Inquisition and the powerful political factions under Ferdinand, signs his home over to his grandson Mariano.
 Goya petitions Ferdinand to leave Spain for France, describing health concerns requiring the medicinal bathes in Bordeaux.
 After entering France, he settles in Paris.

 Leocadia Zorrilla comes from Spain with her children, stays with Goya as his housekeeper.
-They settle tother in Bordeaux.
+They settle together in Bordeaux.

 Goya works on a series of bullfight lithographs, and paints forty miniatures on ivory.

 Goya paints Milkmaid of Bordeaux, several other portraits, and begins experimenting with lithography.
 He complains in his letters of failing eyesight and lack of art supplies.
 (Note - there is some dispute among art critics about whether Goya painted Milkmaid or if possibly Rosario, Leocadia's daughter, painted the image under Goya's tutorship.
-The painting has obvious characteristics of Goya's style - - although Rosario had a career as a painter after Goya's death, I have not seen any examples of her work and connot form an opinion through comparison. - Erik)
+The painting has obvious characteristics of Goya's style - - but also consider that Rosario had a career as a painter after Goya's death.
+I have not seen any examples of her work and cannot form an opinion through comparison. - Erik)